National Association of Estate Planners and Councils

 NAEPC is governed by a volunteer board of directors, a group of dedicated multi-disciplinary individuals who devote many hours of their time to helping NAEPC grow and thrive.
 Learn more about our board by clicking the links below.

-Board Nominations
+2026 Nominations

 The ideal candidate is either a past president or current officer of an affiliated local council, or a member who has demonstrated leadership in professional organizations and endeavors.
 Ideally, they would also have attended at least two annual conferences and have served on a committee of the NAEPC.
-While these activities are not a requirement to join the board of directors, they are looked upon with significance.
+While these activities are not a requirement to join the board of directors, they are looked upon favorably and with significance.

 Candidates for the national board must be representative of the following professional disciplines: (i) attorney, (ii) accountant, (iii) insurance/financial planning professional, (iv) philanthropic professional, and (v) trust professional and must be significantly engaged in the field of estate planning and support the team concept of estate planning.
 The Accredited Estate Planner® (AEP®) designation, although not required at the time of application, is highly desirable, and, if not held at the time of election to the board, must be obtained within one year or the term of service will terminate after such one-year period.
 Candidates should assess whether they will be able to meet these requirements, including successful completion of coursework (if applicable), before applying.